quii/learn-go-with-tests/http-handlers-revisited.md

 I'm not saying every HTTP handler _ever_ should have roughly this shape, but 99 times out of 100 that seems to be the case for me.

-When you force this separation of concerns testing these handlers becomes a breeze but more importantly testing `ImportantBusinessLogic` no longer has to concern itself with `HTTP`, you can test the business logic separately.
+When you separate these concerns:

+ - Testing handlers becomes a breeze and is focused on clear requirements
+ - Importantly testing `ImportantBusinessLogic` no longer has to concern itself with `HTTP`, you can test the business logic cleanly.
-By separating these concerns it also means you can use `ImportantBusinessLogic` in other contexts without having to modify it.
+ - You can use `ImportantBusinessLogic` in other contexts without having to modify it.
+ - If `ImportantBusinessLogic` changes what it does, if the interface remains the same you don't have to change your handlers

 ## Go's Handlers